jagreenwood/open-weather-kit/README.md

 ### Geocoding for Country Code (Apple platforms only)

 When the library is used on an Apple platform, the `countryCode` parameter is not required.
-Internally the libary will use `CoreLocation` to reverve geocode the location to determine the country code.
+Internally the libary will use `CoreLocation` to reverse geocode the location to determine the country code.
 If the country cannot be determined, an error will be thrown.

-## Attribution
+## 📝 Attribution

 Please be advised of [Apple's attribution guidelines](https://developer.apple.com/weatherkit/get-started/#attribution-requirements) when using this package.